DETROIT BANKRUPTCY LAWYER

 Are you struggling to pay your debts or deciding between which debts to pay on time?
 Are creditors threatening to repossess your car, foreclose on your house, garnish your wages or seize your bank accounts?
 Is your business at risk of closing?
-If you answered yes to any of these questions, bankruptcy may be a good solution and provide necessary relief from the stress of creditor actions.
+If you answered yes to any of these questions, filing bankruptcy in Michigan may be a good solution and provide necessary relief from the stress of creditor threats and intimidation.

 Successfully completing bankruptcy can discharge some or all of your debts.
 You may also be able to keep your property depending on your personal circumstances.
 Bankruptcy also provides an automatic stay which stops creditors from taking action to collect debts after you file your bankruptcy petition and for a period of time while it is pending.
 The two bankruptcy options for consumers are generally Chapter 7 and Chapter 13 bankruptcy.

 Consumers can get a fresh start and stop creditor collection efforts by filing a Chapter 7 bankruptcy.
 Some property may be exempt from creditors.
 There is no payment plan and creditors may not collect from the consumers post-bankrutpcy income.
 Debtors must pass a means test to qualify.